Home / Career Guides / Contract Attorney

 Contract attorney career path

-According to the U.S. Bureau of Labor Statistics, employment for lawyers, which includes contract attorneys, is projected to grow 10 percent through 2031, faster than the average for all occupations.
+The job market for contract attorneys looks promising.
+According to the U.S. Bureau of Labor Statistics, the employment for lawyers, including contract attorneys, is expected to grow by 10 percent through 2031.
+This growth rate is faster than average compared to other jobs.

 Contract attorney career tips